bitsmanent/bored/README.md

 print_r($users);
 ```

-This produces a output like this:
+This produces an output like this:

 ```
 Array